JAYANTHNITW/jayanthnitw/README.md

  # Hi there, I'm [Kothapalli Jayanth] 👋

-### Data Scientist | Machine Learning Enthusiast
+### Data Science | Machine Learning Enthusiast

-Passionate about exploring new technologies and leveraging data to drive meaningful insights.
+Passionate about exploring new technologies and their practical applications.
+Started my data science journey 6 months ago and haven't stopped since.

-🔭 Currently working on: Sight Prediction Machine Learning Project

-🌱 Learning: Deep diving into ML/DL algorithms and their mathematical foundations
+🔭 Currently interning at DEEP THOUGHT as a DATA SCIENTIST, working on the JSMIES project.

+📊 Skilled in data visualization with Matplotlib, Seaborn, Numpy, Pandas and PlotlY.

+🧠 Focused on understanding the mathematics behind ML and DL algorithms.

-💡 Seeking to build practical solutions that have a real-world impact
+💡 Committed to building practical solutions that make a real-world impact.

-👯 Open to collaboration on data-driven projects
+🌍 Seeking to connect with like-minded individuals and collaborate on data-driven projects.

-📫 How to reach me: [kothapallijayanth521@gmail.com] | [LinkedIn Profile]((https://www.linkedin.com/in/kothapalli-jayanth-786b07260/))
+🎯 Ultimate goal: Top-notch data scientist building AI applications to solve real-world problems.

+📫 Let's connect!
+Email: Kothapallijayanth521@gmail.com | LinkedIn:https://www.linkedin.com/in/kothapalli-jayanth-786b07260/

-⚡ Fun fact: I love learning about the latest advancements in AI and enjoy experimenting with new libraries and frameworks.
+⚡ Fun fact: Always up for geeking out over the latest tech and discussing data science and machine learning.

+Happy coding!